ACT3ai/internal-feature-showcase/topics.md

 # Investigation Topics

 ## Overview
-This document provides a comprehensive list of all 128 topics related to the Charlie Kirk assassination investigation.
+This document provides a comprehensive list of investigation topics.

 ## Topic Categories